PODCAST "The Bulletin"

 Episode 21, 2024

-Guest: Ana Gomes holds a degree in Communication Sciences and a master's in Contemporary History, has worked at the Editorial Center of the Misericórdia de Lisboa since 2007, where she is dedicated to research and writing.
-She is the author of nearly two dozen published books under the Edições Santa Casa label.
+Guest: Ana Gomes holds a degree in Communication Sciences and a master's in Contemporary History.
+She has worked at the Editorial Center of the Misericórdia de Lisboa since 2007, where she is dedicated to research and writing.
+She is the author of nearly two dozen published books under the Santa Casa Editions label.

 Episode 20, 2024